Terahertz radiation: Communication

 The high atmospheric absorption of terahertz waves limits the range of communication using existing transmitters and antennas to tens of meters.
 However, the huge unallocated bandwidth available in the band (ten times the bandwidth of the millimeter wave band, 100 times that of the SHF microwave band) makes it very attractive for future data transmission and networking use.
 There are tremendous difficulties to extending the range of THz communication through the atmosphere, but the world telecommunications industry is funding much research into overcoming those limitations.
 One promising application area is the 6G cellphone and wireless standard, which will supersede the current 5G standard around 2030.
 In particular, 6G is expected to leverage advanced technologies such as terahertz and full duplex (FD) communications, combined with dynamic spectrum sharing to meet the growing demand for higher data rates and more efficient spectrum efficiency.

 For a given antenna aperture, the gain of directive antennas scales with the square of frequency, while for low power transmitters the power efficiency is independent of bandwidth.
 So the consumption factor theory of communication links indicates that, contrary to conventional engineering wisdom, for a fixed aperture it is more efficient in bits per second per watt to use higher frequencies in the millimeter wave and terahertz range.
 Small directive antennas a few centimeters in diameter can produce very narrow 'pencil' beams of THz radiation, and phased arrays of multiple antennas could concentrate virtually all the power output on the receiving antenna, allowing communication at longer distances.

 In May 2012, a team of researchers from the Tokyo Institute of Technology published in Electronics Letters that it had set a new record for wireless data transmission by using T-rays and proposed they be used as bandwidth for data transmission in the future.
 The team's proof of concept device used a resonant tunneling diode (RTD) negative resistance oscillator to produce waves in the terahertz band.
 With this RTD, the researchers sent a signal at 542 GHz, resulting in a data transfer rate of 3 Gigabits per second.
 It doubled the record for data transmission rate set in November 2011.
 The study suggested that Wi-Fi using the system would be limited to approximately 10 m, but could allow data transmission at up to 100 Gbit/s.
 In 2011, Japanese electronic parts maker Rohm and a research team at Osaka University produced a chip capable of transmitting 1.5 Gbit/s using terahertz radiation.
-According to nature journal, researchers reported to transfer two videos error free at the speed of 50 Gbps.
-Which was way more than the previous record.
+In 2017, researchers at Brown University were able to transfer two videos at a speed of 50 Gbit/s using a terahertz multiplexer, considerably faster than the transfer speed of contemporary cellular data networks.

 Potential uses exist in high-altitude telecommunications, above altitudes where water vapor causes signal absorption: aircraft to satellite, or satellite to satellite.